Parallelism and Time in Hierarchical Self-Assembly

 \opt{submission}{

 A high-level overview of the construction is shown in Figure~\ref{fig:vertical-bars-overview-submission}.
 The interaction of the components of this figure are shown in more detail in Figure~\ref{fig:vertical-bars-submission}.
 Let $k=m=n^{1/5}$, and let $w=n^{4/5}$.
-The rectangle grows rightward in $m$ ``stages'', each stage of width $w$ and height $h = O(m k^2)$.
-Each stage consists of the attachment of two ``horizontal bars'' to the right, which in turn cooperate to place a single ``vertical bar'', which (after some additional growth not shown) will contain glues for binding of horizontal bars in the next stage.
+The rectangle grows rightward in $m$ ``stages'', each stage of width $w$ and height $h = O(m k^2)$.\footnote{In this section, we use the term ``stage'' merely to mean different regions of the final assembly.
+This is a different usage of ``stage'' than used in~\cite{DDFIRSS07}.} Each stage consists of the attachment of two ``horizontal bars'' to the right, which in turn cooperate to place a single ``vertical bar'', which (after some additional growth not shown) will contain glues for binding of horizontal bars in the next stage.
 The speedup is obtained by using ``binding parallelism'': the ability of a single (large) assembly $\beta$ to bind to multiple sites on another assembly $\alpha$.
 Think of $\alpha$ as the structure built so far, with a vertical bar on its right end, and think of $\beta$ as one of the horizontal bars shown in Figures~\ref{fig:vertical-bars-submission} and \ref{fig:vertical-bars-overview-submission}.
 This ``binding parallelism'' is in addition to ``assembly parallelism'': the ability for $\alpha$ to assemble in parallel with $\beta$ so that (a large concentration of) $\beta$ is ready to bind as soon as $\alpha$ is assembled.
-The number $k$ controls the amount of ``binding parallelism'': it is the number of binding sites on $\alpha$ to which $\beta$ may bind, the \emph{first} of which binds in expected time $\frac{1}{k}$ times that of the expected time before any \emph{fixed} binding site binds (since the minimum of $k$ exponential random variables of expected value $t$ has expected value $\frac{t}{k}$).
+The number $k$ controls the amount of ``binding parallelism'': $k$ is the number of binding sites on $\alpha$ to which $\beta$ may bind, the \emph{first} of which binds in expected time $\frac{1}{k}$ times that of the expected time before any \emph{fixed} binding site binds (since the minimum of $k$ exponential random variables of expected value $t$ has expected value $\frac{t}{k}$).